OpenPoiesis/poietic-tool/README.md

 for data represented as a graph.
 At least for now.

 The tool is designed in a way that it is by itself interactive for a single-user.
-For interactivity in a shell, set the `POIETIC_DATABASE` environment variable to point to a file where the design is stored.
+For interactivity in a shell, set the `POIETIC_DESIGN` environment variable to point to a file where the design is stored.

 Example session: